 Learning and Growth Perspective: Learning and growth perspective tells us that whether we are innovative and creative enough to create value for our customer.
-It also tells us that whether our employees are capable of sustaining continuous focuses and improvement.
-This perspective innovation, creativity, competence, and capability as well as on people - their attitude, culture, knowledge, development and ability to learn and grow for managing and sustaining change and Indicators include: improvement. employee satisfaction, employee retention, employee productivity etc.
+It also tells us that whether our employees are capable of sustaining continuous change and improvement.
+This perspective focuses on innovation, creativity, competence, and capability as well as on people - their attitude, culture, knowledge, development and ability to learn and grow for managing and sustaining change and improvement.
+Indicators include: employee satisfaction, employee retention, employee productivity etc.